crossplane/crossplane/cluster/charts/README.md

 ## crossplane-types

 This chart contains type definitions (a.k.a.
 CRDs) and roles for operators.
-This chart should be used for hosted/host aware stack manager mode and should be deployed on Tenant Kubernetes API Server.
+This chart should be used for hosted/host aware package manager mode and should be deployed on Tenant Kubernetes API Server.
 For more details, please see related [design doc](../../design/one-pager-host-aware-stack-manager.md).

 ## crossplane-controllers

-This chart contains controller deployments for `crossplane` and `stack-manager`.
-This chart should be used for hosted/host aware stack manager mode and should be deployed on Host Kubernetes Cluster.
+This chart contains controller deployments for `crossplane` and `package-manager`.
+This chart should be used for hosted/host aware package manager mode and should be deployed on Host Kubernetes Cluster.
 For more details, please see related [design doc](../../design/one-pager-host-aware-stack-manager.md).

 ## Making changes in helm charts